oldani/pycaribbean2019/docs/routing.md

 <!-- .element: class="stretch stretch-plus" -->
 notes:
 A lot's stuff going on here for routing
-I want users to use simple patterns instead or regex *note* Even though we're specifying parameters types, we're not there yet
+I want users to use simple patterns instead or regex.

+*note* Even though we're specifying parameters types, we're not there yet